 Check out The Judy Room’s Filmography Pages about The Harvey Girls here.

 March 8, 1947: Columnist Erksine Johnson wasn’t too happy about the casting of Judy in Annie Get Your Gun.
-Johnson also mentioned that Gene Kelly was going to “do an intricate dance number atop a cargo crate as it’s swung by a huge crane from ship to wharf” in The Pirate.
-Kelly did swing from a crate in the final cut of the film, but it was not part of any intricate dance number.
+Johnson also mentioned that Gene Kelly would “do an intricate dance number atop a cargo crate as it’s swung by a huge crane from ship to wharf” in The Pirate.
+Kelly swung from a crate in the film’s final cut, but it was not part of any intricate dance number.

 On this day at MGM, Judy had the day off because she was not on call and no work was scheduled for The Pirate.